GdMacmillan/VeloSpark/README.md

 #### This project sets out to accomplish two things:
 *   Provide users recommendations for rides or runs to do in the state of Colorado.
-*   Create a nice stable interface for viewing those recommendations
+*   Create a nice stable interface for viewing those recommendations.

 Future work might expand the areas for which recommendations are provided.
 It also may include a way for users to authenticate their Strava account and have recommendations provided based on their activity history.